zerolty/auto-version/README.md

 options
 ```
-auto-vers 0.2.0
+auto-vers 0.3.1

 Auto update version for your application
 Usage: auto-vers [options] <version> [[...]]

 Options
 -v --version <version>
-        Can change version directly.
+        Can update version directly.
 -i --inc --increment [<level>]
         Increment a version by the specified level.
 Level can
         be one of: major, minor, patch, premajor, preminor
         , prepatch or prerelease.
 Default level is 'patch'.
         Only one version may be specified.